The Son (Meyer novel): J.A.

 In 2012, J.A., a wealthy woman due to the oil found on the family land, collapses alone in her home.
 With no one to help her she reflects on her life on the ranch where she was partially raised by her great-grandfather Eli who had already become a legend.

 Though she has older brothers, J.A. always knows that she is the only one who will care for the ranch.
-When her three older brothers go to fight in World War II, she is told by her great-uncle Phineas that her father is a weak man who is playing at being a cattle rancher while losing hundred of thousands of dollars.
+When her three older brothers go to fight in World War II, she is told by her uncle Phineas that her father is a weak man who is playing at being a cattle rancher while losing hundred of thousands of dollars.
 Shortly after, her father dies and she inherits all the McCullough land.
 J.A. becomes a multi-millionaire by 19.
-Her great-uncle Phineas sets her up with Henry Boudreaux, a man hired to help tap the oil on the land.
-She eventually marries Henry though, to his disappointment, she does not take to motherhood and after her third child she returns to work.
-Henry later dies in a hunting accident and she lives out the rest of her life amassing money and lovers and feeling her children are failures.
+Her great-uncle Phineas sets her up with Hank Boudreaux, a man hired to help tap the oil on the land.
+She eventually marries Hank though, to his disappointment, she does not take to motherhood and after her third child she returns to work.
+Hank later dies in a hunting accident and she lives out the rest of her life amassing money and lovers and feeling her children are failures.
 Several times she is contacted by Mexicans claiming to be related to her whom she dismisses.
 In her 90s, a young man called Ulises Garcia comes to work for her.
 He eventually is able to prove that Peter is his great-grandfather, but despite knowing that he is speaking the truth, she calls the police on him, only to fall and hit her head.

 Knowing that he will be blamed for what happened to J.A., Ulises leaves in a panic but not before setting her house on fire.

 Reception

-The novel received wide praise on publication.
 Will Blythe writing for The New York Times called the novel "masterly" and compared it to Cormac McCarthy's Western Blood Meridian.
 Ron Charles writing for The Washington Post praised the book's wide-ranging scope and called it a "monumental novel".
 John Burnside in The Guardian praised the novel for "its careful dissection of imperial power".